FrederikJM/BIManalyst_g_28/A3/README.md

   and at the top and bottom of the building.
 If this is not the case uncommenting some code in the function will take slabs and beams into account, however, this might increase the calculation time significantly!
-- The function filters out any elements related to a building storey which contains "-" followed by a number this, is done as these stories are assumed to be basement levels located underground and they are not relevant in the determination of the pressure coefficients and the peak pressure of the wind load.
+- The function filters out any elements related to a building story which contains "-" followed by a number this, is done as these stories are assumed to be basement levels located underground and they are not relevant in the determination of the pressure coefficients and the peak pressure of the wind load.
-- If basement levels are named differently please chance this in order to use the function.
+- If basement levels are named differently please change this to use the function.

 The function's name is wind_loading().